-This article details how to enable Passenger on your domain within the DreamHost panel.
+This article describes how to enable Passenger on your domain within the DreamHost panel.

 - Navigate to the (Panel > 'Domains' > 'Manage Domains') page.